i30817/libretrofuzz/README.rst

   --no-merge            Disables missing thumbnails download for a label if
                         there is at least one in cache to avoid mixing thumbnails from different server directories on
                         repeated calls.
-No effect if called with --filter.
+No-op with --filter.
-  --no-subtitle         Remove subtitle after ' - ' or ': ' for mismatched
+  --no-subtitle         Ignores text after last ' - ' or ': '. ':' can't occur
-                        labels and server names. ':' can't occur in server names, so if the server has 'Name\_ subtitle.png' and not 'Name - subtitle.png' (uncommon), this option doesn't help.
+                        in server names, so if the server has 'Name\_ subtitle.png' and not 'Name - subtitle.png'
+                        (uncommon), this option doesn't help.
   --no-fail             Download any score.
-  --perfect             Download max score.
-No effect if called with --nofail.
+Equivalent to --score 0.
+  --score FUZZ          Download fuzz (less is more fuzz, 100 being average).
+                        No-op with --nofail.  [default: 200; 0<=x<=200]
   --no-meta             Ignores () delimited metadata and may cause false
                         positives.
 Forced with --before.
   --hack                Matches [] delimited metadata and may cause false